K-ai30/password-generator/README.md

 ### Contributors

-The original contributors to this project are the following full stack developers:
+The original contributor to this project is the following full stack developer:

 - Alia Kyle Perry